Shortage of places

 - The right to be visited by lawyers and representatives of UNHCR.
 These visits should take place in a separate room allowing for private conversations.

 The extensive closure and re-opening of reception places in the past years caused many problems throughout 2019.
 This included poor reception conditions as it mainly involved tents and containers as well as poor quality of services provided during the asylum procedure and at reception centres as unexperienced social workers have been recruited, after the experienced social workers had to leave due to closure (see: Types of accommodation).
+Due to the reception crisis, the reception network has been at full capacity since September of 2021.
+No public documents are available about the impact of the reception crisis on the living conditions in the reception network.

 Articles 11, 22, 28 and 36 Reception Act.